deanius/monolog/README.md

 - A websocket's events
 - Events a DOM can raise

 Having an explicit reference to "all events over time that are keyups on the #monolog element" allows us to return this reference from a function, much like returning a Promise for a single future event.
+This allows our app to use different strategies, such as executing them serially / one-after-the-other like will be detailed in point 4.

-This way our application can be split into a WHAT and a HOW, where the Observable is a stream of WHAT, upon which you'll attach consequences in the HOW section.
+But the design benefit of Observables lies in how our application can be split into a WHAT and a HOW section, connected by Observables, where the Observable is a stream of WHAT, upon which you'll attach consequences in the HOW section.
+Programs built this way are highly decoupled, and test-drivable.

 **3)** In regular DOM event handling, an error in one handler can prevent other handlers from firing.
 This risk of data loss is the consequence of the way the DOM calls them in a loop, synchronously, without any error handling.
 The Rx-Helper Agent instead treats each handler like a separate job box processing a message off of a queue - one job box is not affected directly by another's failure.
 This is generally more robust.

 **4)** In regular DOM event handling, if events are produced too rapidly, multiple event handlers may be running for the same event type simultaneously.
 When resources, or ordering semantics are important, it may be better to queue up handling, terminate previous or long-running ones, or block new handlers from firing until a previous has completed.
-In Rx-Heler, each handler can be parameterized by a different strategy— parallel, serial, cutoff, or block— without rewriting the code, and whether the work to be done is synchronous or async!
+In Rx-Helper, each handler can be parameterized by a different strategy— parallel, serial, cutoff, or block (mute)— without rewriting the code, and whether the work to be done is synchronous or async!

 Now, let's check out how this plays out in the actual Monolog application.